Is Baja California in Mexico or USA?

 Do I need a visa for Baja California?

 If you are traveling to Baja California from the United States and Canada or Western Europe, you don’t need a visa.
-Click here to check Mexico visa requirements for your country. iVisaa website that can help you with a visa to Mexico.
+Click here to check Mexico visa requirements for your country. iVisa is a website that can help you to arrange a visa to Mexico.

 Do I need a car in Baja California?